hajimehoshi/ebiten/readme.md

 ## How to use

-Please read example/main.go and example/blocks/*.
+Please read Go files in the example directory.

 Be careful that this library is now being developed actively and API can be changed easily.